 As I started to heal and slow down, I became aware of how my unhealed trauma had been the root cause of some serious physical conditions, such as chronic stress, severe TMJ, adrenal fatigue and, worst of all, gut inflammation.
 I finally began to pay attention to digestive issues that had plagued me for more than 10 years.
 Physical symptoms that I had ignored for so long.

 The more trauma I unveiled, the greater the symptoms became.
 Quickly I learned about the gut-brain connection.
 The enteric nervous system in our guts is often called our “second brain,” and it communicates all the time with the actual brain.
 There’s still a lot of research to be done in this area, but it’s really fascinating.
 You can check out more on the gut-brain connection here.
 There are several books on the subject, including The Second Brain by Michael Gershon, MD, and The Mind-Gut Connection, by Emeran Mayer, MD.

 As I researched this connection, it became crystal clear that my unhealed trauma was the root cause of my gut inflammation.

-It took me seven months to write this blog because I wanted to make sure I was spiritually healed from the trauma that my gut inflammation caused.
+It took me seven months to write this article because I wanted to make sure I was spiritually healed from the trauma that my gut inflammation caused.
 Gut health is a major issue — 60 to 70 million Americans have digestive diseases.
 I’m super passionate about this topic and it’s finally time for me to share my healing methods with you.
 Some of these methods will be holistic and some will be based on Western medicine.
-But the most important method of all is the spiritual healing.
-Without the spiritual healing you cannot truly be free from gut inflammation.
+But the most important method of all is spiritual healing.
+Without spiritual healing, you cannot truly be free from gut inflammation.

 Later in this post I’ll share my favorite spiritual methods for managing stress and maintaining gut health!
 But let’s start by talking about GERD.